ArtifexSoftware/mupdf/platform/android/viewer/ReadMe.txt

 Click 'Create AVD' (on old versions you may have to wait for a minute or so while it is prepared.
 Now you can exit the GUI.

-6) You will need a copy of the JDK installed.
+5) You will need a copy of the JDK installed.
 See
 <http://www.oracle.com/technetwork/java/javase/downloads/>.
 When this
 installs, ensure that JAVA_HOME is set to point to the installation directory.

-7) You will need a copy of Apache ANT installed.
+6) You will need a copy of Apache ANT installed.
 See <http://ant.apache.org/>.
 Ensure that ANT_HOME is set to point to the top level directory, and that ANT_HOME/bin is on the PATH.

-8) Now we are ready to build mupdf viewer for Android.
+7) Now we are ready to build mupdf viewer for Android.
 Check out a copy of MuPDF (but you've done that already, cos you're reading this, right?).

-9) You will also need a copy of mupdf's thirdparty libraries.
+8) You will also need a copy of mupdf's thirdparty libraries.
 If you are using git, make sure to do a git submodule update --init from the top of the build tree.
 Older versions packaged this source code in a .zip-file (see the source code link on http://mupdf.com/).
 Unpack the contents of this into a 'thirdparty' directory created within the mupdf directory (i.e. at the same level as fitz, pdf, android etc).

+9) Read step 10 of these instructions carefully.
+This is where people skim reading invariably have problems because they skip it.

 10) Finally, you will need a copy of a 'generated' directory.
 This is not currently available to download.